-Since its founding in 1941, the American Institute of the History of Pharmacy has sought to encourage and recognize research and writing about the history of pharmacy.
-AIHP sponsors several awards and prizes intended to promote scholarship about topics related to the history of pharmacy.
+Since its founding in 1941, the American Institute of the History of Pharmacy has sought to encourage and recognize research, writing, and other activities that advance the history of pharmacy and pharmaceuticals.
+AIHP sponsors several awards and prizes intended to promote scholarship and other historical endeavors related to pharmacy history.
 AIHP has established different types of awards to recognize the work of historians of pharmacy at all levels from undergraduates to established scholars.

 The AIHP Student Recognition Certificate program encourages and recognizes historical study and other historical activities among undergraduate pharmacy students.
 We hope to make some further contribution nationally toward an appreciation of the humanistic side of pharmacy among students entering the profession.
-There is no obligation on the part of schools and colleges of pharmacy, unless they wish to designate a student to receive a Certificate of Recognition from AIHP.
-The method and basis for selection is left to your judgment, as long as it remains within the general spirit and framework of this project as described below.
 The primary purpose is to recognize and encourage superior achievement in the pharmaco-historical study or activity by a student in each school of pharmacy in the United States that wishes to participate.
-The basis for awarding a recognition certificate is primarily to recognize the student earning the best record in a course mainly devoted to pharmaceutical history, as judged by the instructor in charge.
-To accommodate schools that do not offer such a course, the scope of the project includes recognition of a student in a local competition who best carries out some other type of pharmaco-historical activity (e.g. historical essay, collecting books or artifacts for himself or the school, historical photography, historical hobbies, etc.).